SuperOfficeDocs/crmscript/docs/api-reference/classes/NSFindAgent/GetAvailableRestrictionColumns.md

 Get a list of the column names corresponding to available restrictions for a certain archive provider and restriction storage provider.
 Such columns have CanRestrict set to true, and are supported by the given restriction storage provider.

-**Parameters:**
+## Parameters

- - **storageType** Restriction storage type specification, either 'Criteria' or 'Reporter' (or possible extensions)
+* **storageType** Restriction storage type specification, either 'Criteria' or 'Reporter' (or possible extensions)
- - **providerName** Name of archive provider that is to execute the search and return the result columns/rows
+* **providerName** Name of archive provider that is to execute the search and return the result columns/rows

 **Returns:** String[]